• facebook

 Jumper

-Long sleeved, plain, V-necked, navy blue with emblem.
+School-approved long sleeved, v-necked, navy blue jumper with logo.
 Vests and cardigans are also available.

 Year 11 and 12 students are encouraged to wear a blazer.
 School Prefects are required to wear a blazer.